 Foreseeability is a major factor in the assignment of responsibility to the state and its organs.
 The mega-floods of 2010 would be enough to challenge any government and call for emergency preparedness.
 However, the slow pace of recovery and reconstruction left millions of people unnecessarily exposed to another disaster.
 Despite ample warnings and disaster-management advice from the UN, World Bank, Asia Development Bank and scientists, Pakistan's institutions such as the National Disaster Management Authority (NDMA) seemed nonetheless to be caught off guard.
+183

 Decades of political instability in Pakistan also have contributed to disaster.
 A successful April 2022 no-confidence vote in Parliament against former Prime Minister Imran Khan ousted the Pakistan Tehreek-e-Insaf Party, ushering the newly ruling Pakistan Democratic Movement into office only two months before the monsoon hit.
-The transition may have been a factor in the central government responding only at the end of August, when one-third of the country was already under water
+The transition may have been a factor in the central government responding only at the end of August, when one-third of the country was already under water184

 In the subnational sphere, some authorities performed their preventive and mitigation roles better than others.
-For example, Pakistan's various spheres of government had been sufficiently advised of the need to stop illegal construction of buildings over any watercourse, riverbed, or ravine (nullah) and to regulate the elite Defence Housing Authority settlements within relevant laws, as well as to prevent real estate development on natural drainage channels.
+185 For example, Pakistan's various spheres of government had been sufficiently advised of the need to stop illegal construction of buildings over any watercourse, riverbed, or ravine (nullah) and to regulate the elite Defence Housing Authority settlements within relevant laws, as well as to prevent real estate development on natural drainage channels.
 Nonetheless, local officials continued to grant building permits for structures in violation of these norms.
-In the subnation of these norms.
+186 wetlands, mountains and drylands, in line with obligations under international agreements.
+Target 2 commits Pakistan "By 2020, [to] promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally."
+A/RES/70/1. op. cit.